DANSI/blynk-server-original/README.md

         profile.save.worker.period=60000

++ Specifies maximum period of time when application socket could be idle.
+After which socket will be closed due to non activity.
+In seconds.
+Default value 600 if not provided.

+        app.socket.idle.timeout=600

++ Specifies maximum period of time when hardware socket could be idle.
+After which socket will be closed due to non activity.
+In seconds.
+Default value 15 if not provided.

+        hard.socket.idle.timeout=15

 ### Behind wifi router
 If you want to run Blynk server behind WiFi-router and want it to be accessible from the Internet, you have to add port-forwarding rule on your router.
 This is required in order to forward all of the requests that come to the router within the local network to Blynk server.